I love finding unique ways to save money or hacks to earn free money and gift cards. So it is no surprise that Survey Junkie caught my attention…

 Survey Junkie for Beginners

 I used my Facebook account as a login, so I do not need to keep remembering passwords.
 I am always a bit nervous using Facebook as a credential since some Apps will spam your Facebook feed.
 I’m sure my family isn’t interested in my virtual villages.
-Fortunately, the site to date has been spam free.
+Fortunately, the site to date has been spam-free.

-Is Survey Junkie legitimate, a scam or something worse?
+Is Survey Junkie Legitimate, a Scam, or Something Worse?

-To test the website my wife and I set up a simple experiment.
+To test the website, my wife and I set up a simple experiment.
 We both signed up for the site, set a timer for one hour, and tried to see how much money we could earn.
 The goal was to see if we could make more than the minimum wage using the app.

 We also made it a competition between the two of us on who could make more with the site.
 Mrs. Money Geek beat me out by $0.20.
-Lessons were learned, one being, don’t challenge Mrs. Money Geek to money earning contests.
+Lessons were learned, one being, don’t challenge Mrs. Money Geek to money earning contest.

 Despite our best efforts with the site, neither of us was able to break the minimum wage.
 We both stalled out around 3 dollars when the timer rang.